 To be eligible for FHA loans, you must meet FHA Guidelines.

-- FHA Guidelines state to qualify for a FHA loan, applicants needs to be legal residents of the United States who are either citizens, naturalized citizen, or have proof of a valid green card
+- FHA Guidelines state to qualify for an FHA loan, applicants needs to be legal residents of the United States who are either citizens, naturalized citizen or have proof of a valid green card

 - Those who have work visas or are not permanent residents of the United States but are currently working in the United States legally through company sponsorship are not eligible for FHA loans